A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 p["producer"] --> w["WriteAsync"]

-w --> q{"Space available in queue?"}
+w --> q{"Is there room in the queue?"}

-q -- "Yes" --> c["Enter Channel"]
+q -- "Yes" --> c["Enters the Channel"]

-q -- "No" --> b["Wait until there is space"]
+q -- "No" --> b["Waits until there is room"]

-c --> d["consumer reads with ReadAsync"]
+c --> d["consumer ReadAsync"]

 public sealed class BackgroundTaskQueue